go-vikunja/vikunja/Featurecreep.md

 * [ ] Rename Namespaces to collections (or spaces?)
 * [ ] Collections n-n (one list can be in multiple collections)?
 * [ ] Rename lists to projects
+* [ ] "Performance-Statistik" -> Wie viele Tasks man in bestimmten Zeiträumen so geschafft hat etc
+* [ ] List stats to see how many tasks are done, how many are there in total, how many people have acces to a list etc
+* [ ] IMAP-Integration -> Man schickt eine email an Vikunja und es macht daraus dann nen task -> Achtung missbrauchsmöglichkeiten
+* [ ] In und Out webhooks, mit Templates vom Payload
+* [ ] Some kind of milestones for tasks
+* [ ] Get Weekly/Daily summary of the tasks to come per mail
 * [ ] Per-User limits of lists/namespaces
 * [ ] Admin-Interface to do stuff like settings and user management
   * [ ] Enable/Disable users